Code-Institute-Submissions/AAA_Hospitality_Services/README.md

 #### Technical Information
 This project has been completed by using the following technologies:
-HTML5, CSS3, Bootstrap3.7,JavaScript file for bootstrap, jQuery file for bootstrap, Animate.css, Google Fonts, Font Awesome.
+HTML5, CSS3, Bootstrap3, JavaScript file for bootstrap, jQuery file for bootstrap, Animate.css, Google Fonts, Font Awesome and Favicon icon.

 #### Describe the features and functionality of the project?
 This project consists of four separate pages like Who we are, Our Core Values, Future Partners, and Professionals.
 This project has been fulfilled all